cubexch/gitbook/implied-matching.md

   - quote lots = 17,500,680,000 rawUSDC / 1e0 = 17,500,680,000
   - price = 692,000 (price level of the resting order)

-**Note that in the aggressed market, ETH/BTC, the price is not the ratio of the base/quote (50,580) because it accounts for the floated amount, which itself is compensating for the fact that the exact price transacted in the implied market in inexpressible in the two source markets.**
+**Note that in the aggressed market, ETH/BTC, the implied price is not the ratio of the base/quote (50,580) because it's inclusive of the Implied Match Fee.
+This compensates for the fact that the exact price transacted in the implied market in inexpressible in the two source markets.**

 ### Subsequent Aggressing Order (API)

-#### Theoretical Price
+#### Implied Price

 The market conditions are same as the first trade, so the calculation is the same as the first trade (50,578.035).

 #### Matching Process

-The matching calculation diverges in step 3 due to the 680,000 rawUSDC available in the [Floated Asset Balance](./implied-matching.md#floated-asset-balance) from the previous trade:
+This match diverges in step 4 due to the Floated Balance generated by the fee collected in the previous trade:

-3. How much BTC will we have to sell in the BTC/USDC market to acquire the 1.75e10 rawUSDC needed to cover that purchase?
-    - Hit bid at price 692,000: for every 1000 satoshis, we will receive 692,000 * 1e0 = 692,000 rawUSDC (because quote lot size is 1)
-    - The Floated Asset Balance of 680,000 rawUSDC will be applied towards the purchase
-    - We only need to acquire 17,500,000,000 - 680,000 = 17,499,320,000 rawUSDC
+4.
-    - 17,499,320,000 rawUSDC / price of 692,000 = 25288.0347 base lots in the BTC/USDC market
+    - Same as the previous trade, we need to acquire 25,289.0173 base lots in the BTC/USDC market

-4. We can only transact in whole lots, so:
+    - This time, we have a Float Balance with a value equal to 0.9827 lots of BTC
+    - 0.9827 > 0.0173, so Cube rebates us the 0.0173 lots
-    - We round up and sell 25289 lots of BTC into the BTC/USDC market
+    - We need to sell only 25,289 lots of BTC into the BTC/USDC market (not 25,290 as before)
-        - Note that this is different from the first trade, where this would have been 25290
-    - This nets us 25289 * 692,000 / 1e0 = 17,499,988,000 rawUSDC
-    - Adding the amount of the Floated Asset Balance and subtracting the amount used to acquire our ETH, we have:
-        - 17,499,988,000 + 680,000 - 17,500,000,000 = 668,000 rawUSDC left over

-5. The 668,000 rawUSDC left over is the new Floated Asset Balance of the aggressing subaccount.
+    - The aggressing subaccount has a new Floated Balance equivalent to 0.9827 - 0.0173 = 0.9654 lots of BTC.

 #### Filled Legs

-**Emphasized** fields differ from the previous fill:
+**Emphasized** fields show how this fill differs from the first fill:

 - ETH/BTC:
   - base lots = 5e18 wei / 1e16 = 500
   - **quote lots = 25,289,000 satoshis / 1e0 = 25,289,000** (from step 4)
-  - price = 50,578 (theoretical price rounded to nearest integer)
+  - price = 50,579 (implied price rounded up, since this is a Bid)
 - ETH/USDC:
   - base lots = 5e18 wei / 1e15 = 5000
   - quote lots = 17,500,000,000 rawUSDC / 1e1 = 1,750,000